🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 It could be a police officer who they say are racist and massacring black people in the streets today.

-And tomorrow it could be the FBI because now it's being weaponized, but a few months ago or a couple of years ago, they were telling us to to trust them, trust the institutions.
+But a few months ago or a couple of years ago, they were telling us to trust them, trust the institutions.

 They are playing political football.

-And then they'll do the same thing when they try and say this is tyrannical.
+And then they'll do the same thing when they try and say, this is tyrannical.

 People being deported.